CloudLabs-Samples/EduLabs/Security-ISV/Barracuda/Task 2: Accessing Barracuda Dashboard.md

 ## Task 2: Accessing the Barracuda Dashboard

+In the following task, you will able to access the Barracuda Cloudgen WAF dashboard by using Public Ip address.

 1. Open a new tab in the browser and paste the **Barracuda WAF Public IP** from the notepad.
 Append a **colon** and the port number **8000** to the ip address as shown below.
 This port is used by the **BWAF** management web interface.
 Press **Enter** key.

     ![](../images/Picture15.png)